REACH Enrollment

 Care Navigators can help with questions about your insurance coverage, eligibility criteria for copay assistance, and at-home prescription delivery, and options to speak with a specialty pharmacy representative, including pharmacy staff and nurse educators.
 They can also provide helpful information for other support programs, including patient advocacy groups.

-Insurance Approval for a Prescribed Reata Medicine
+Insurance Approval for My Prescribed Medicine

 This depends on your specific insurance plan.
 REACH will work with your doctor’s office to understand documentation requirements of your insurance plan.
 Once all information has been submitted to your insurance plan, the REACH program will follow up regularly until a determination has been made.
 Sometimes the process is quick; however, in some cases, it can take up to several months.

-Insurance Denial for a Prescribed Reata Medicine
+Insurance Denial for My Prescribed Medicine

 REACH may be able to provide information to your doctor’s office about options for appealing a denial.
 REACH can share that information with your doctor, but the program cannot directly interact with your plan.